 They stopped to camp on an island at the confluence of the Merrimack and Contoocook rivers.
 One of the native men showed Samuel how to kill a person with a tomahawk and how to take a scalp.
 The three captives waited until the Indians went to sleep.
 Then, they clubbed and scalped 10 of the 12 kidnappers.
 One woman and one child escaped.

 Grabbing supplies and any weapons they could, the group of three filled a canoe.
 They sunk the rest of the canoes and set on their way south, back down the Merrimack River.
-Realizing the magnitude of their story, and that two of them were “just women”, they had no proof, and so they quickly returned to the island scalping their former captors as proof of their ordeal.
+Realizing the magnitude of their story and that two of them were “just women”, they had no proof, so they quickly returned to the island, scalping their former captors as proof of their ordeal.

 Back on the river, the group would only travel at night, under the cover of darkness.
-They stayed on the Merrimack River till the reached an area known as Old Dunstable, now Nashua, NH.
-There they reached the house of John Lovewell and were taken in for the night.
-The following morning they resumed their journey, eventually finishing it on foot.
+They stayed on the Merrimack River till they reached an area known as Old Dunstable, now Nashua, NH.
+There, they reached the house of John Lovewell and were taken in for the night.
+The following morning, they resumed their journey, eventually finishing it on foot.

 Dustin Garrison House.
 Haverhill, MA